clinn42/HotelMngmntproj/README.md

 # HotelMngmntproj

-A simple Java project with a GUI and MySQL connectivty.
+A simple Hotel Management System Java project with a GUI and MySQL connectivty.
 The Database is structured around Room No. using SELECT and UPDATE queries.
 Meant to be used by Hotel Staff.

 Program can:
 * Book Room
 * Make a reservation